SeyedMuhammadHosseinMousavi/Comprehensive-Machine-Learning-Techniques-Metrics-Classifiers-and-Evaluation/README.md

-# Comprehensive-Machine-Learning-Techniques-Metrics-Classifiers-and-Evaluation (on ody motion data)
+# Comprehensive-Machine-Learning-Techniques-Metrics-Classifiers-and-Evaluation (on body motion data/modality)
 ## Overview

 This repository provides a structured approach to implementing and understanding various **machine learning techniques** across multiple stages of the ML pipeline.
 It includes essential aspects such as **data preprocessing**, **feature extraction**, **classifier implementation**, and **evaluation metrics**.
 Modalities are body motion or body tracking data plus Galvanic Skin Response (GSR) data.
 But, GSR is only used for multi-modal fusion task.